nick-stebbings/llm-journey/my-generative-ai-blog/content/posts/project-summary.md

 ```
 Edit project-summary.md so that it gives a summary of the project.
 Act as a
 world class copyrighter.
 Use a playful tone.
 Leave a gap for examples of some
-of the projects to be completed, but start the list with these: "create a simp
-le game that allows you to tip cryptocurrency", "create a nostr relay".
+of the projects to be completed, but start the list with these: "create a simple game that allows you to tip cryptocurrency", "create a nostr relay".
 ```

 #### Photo by <a href="https://unsplash.com/@steve_j?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Steve Johnson</a> on <a href="https://unsplash.com/photos/a-computer-circuit-board-with-a-brain-on-it-_0iV9LmPDn0?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>